J-R77-stack/Even-Flow-Yoga/README.md

 <img src="assets/images/Screenshot of EFYoga Studio.png">

 ### The Wellbeing Section
-* This section features a header to make the user feel apart of the Even Flow Yoga family and also images of the most popular classes.
+* This section features a header to make the user feel a part of the Even Flow Yoga family and also images of the most popular classes.
 * The text under the images display the benefits of each class and the user can click on the text to naviagte to more infomation about each class.
 Once there they can book a class by clicking on the **Book Now** button which will take them to the Schedule page.

 <img src="assets/images/Screenshot of wellbeing section.png">